New Police Device to nab drivers under the influence of marijuana or drugs in California

 - DUI school

 What you need to know about marijuana use and driving

 The number of self-reported marijuana users is increasing.
 In 2014 there were 7000 new users every day

-During the weekend and especially at night the number of drivers who tested positive for THC increased from 8 to almost 13% during past seven years.
-That’s the real consequences of legalization of marijuana in many states, California in particular 38% of drivers died in car crashes in California because they were driving under the intoxication of drugs in 2014.
+During the weekend and especially at night the number of drivers who tested positive for THC increased from 8 to almost 13% in the past seven years.
+This increase in users is the consequence of the legalization of marijuana.
+Some research indicated that in 2014 in California, 38% of drivers who died in car crashes were driving under the intoxication of drugs.